imcharliesparks/GoodGame.GG/README.md

 - [ ] Rethink the hover on the collection page
 - [ ] Think of a better way to delineanate between delete and update in the bottom drawer
 - [ ] Make a better way to view what list the user is on when udpating or deleting a game
+- [ ] We need a better way to get to a specific list from mobile instead of having to see them all

 ### Still To Do for M-ist MVP